MicrosoftDocs/xbox-live-docs/xbox-live-docs-pr/xbox-live/multiplayer/arena/arena-ux-join-tournament.md

 ---
 title: Join a tournament
 author: KevinAsgari
-description: Learn how to create UI for players to join your game's tournaments. ms.author: kevinasg ms.date: 10-10-2017 ms.topic: article
+description: Creating a UI for players to join your game's tournaments. ms.author: kevinasg ms.date: 10-10-2017 ms.topic: article